 The CHANGE campaign aims to increase citizenship efforts and unlock executive power.
 It offers young people from disadvantaged backgrounds access to work experience, placements, education, and links to real jobs.
 We are addressing the need for skills that open doors to employment and economic opportunity

-The campaign is being launched at a time of record youth unemployment.
+The campaign was launched at a time of record youth unemployment.
 COVID-19

 As youth unemployment rates rapidly increase post-pandemic, the need for collective and effective action from businesses and civil society to create sustainable employment outcomes is highlighted.

 The campaign allows your business to play an integrated and transformative role in tackling problems around youth unemployment.
-MRF are also committed to delivering in-house placements to help address the problem.
+MRF is also committed to delivering in-house placements to help address the issue.

-Our aim is to provide early intervention that inspires, motivates, educates and prevents a generation of young people from falling into one of the biggest barriers into work - the cycle of 'no job - no experience; no experience - no job'.
+We aim to provide early intervention that inspires, motivates, educates and prevents a generation of young people from falling into one of the most significant barriers into work - the cycle of 'no job - no experience; no experience - no job'.